mriiad/instagram-bot/README.md

 # instagram-bot
-A bot for instagram to like all pictures found in given hashtag
+A bot for instagram to like all pictures found in given hashtag using Selenium